NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Method

 \section{Method}

-In this paper, we use a variational algorithm to calculate the eigenvalues of a system Hamiltonian (VQE), adapted to be applied in a compressed quantum state.
-The motivation for compressing a variational algorithm is to temporarily reduce the required number of qubits, limit the algorithm depth, and reduce the number of parameters.
+In this paper, we use a variational algorithm to calculate the eigenvalues of a system Hamiltonian (VQE), adapted to be applied on a compressed quantum state.
+The motivation for compressing a variational algorithm is to limit the algorithm depth and to reduce the number of parameters, with the added benefit of a temporary reduction of the required number of qubits.
 This compression will be done through a Quantum Auto-Encoder (QAE) \cite{Romero_2017}.
 Furthermore, we train a classical neural network to predict the parameters of the compressed PQC.
-This way, we shift the computationally expensive parameter optimization to a re-usable offline trained model.
+This way, we shift the computationally expensive parameter optimization to an offline trained model.
 Several intermediate steps are taken to integrate all elements.
 This includes training a quantum autoencoder, constructing a highly expressible but trainable parameterized quantum circuit (PQC), and setting up and training a classical neural network for the parameters.
 These steps will be explained in further detail to be combined in the final model.